The Mulligan Rule of Retirement — Seven Mistakes You Can Fix

 For instance, every fall during Open Enrollment (and again from January through March for Medicare Advantage) you have a risk-free window to switch plans if premiums rise, your doctor network changes or your health needs shift.

 It’s also important to understand how income affects costs.
-Even $1 over certain thresholds can trigger IRMAA surcharges (Income-Related Monthly Adjustment Amounts), adding hundreds of dollars per month in Medicare Parts B and D premiums.
+Even $1 above certain thresholds can trigger IRMAA surcharges (Income-Related Monthly Adjustment Amounts), adding hundreds of dollars per month in Medicare Parts B and D premiums.

 However, if your income later drops due to a life-changing event such as divorce or the death of a spouse, you can file an IRMAA appeal with the Social Security Administration to have the surcharge reduced.